E. S. Drower: Biography

-Before her scholarly activity, "Already under her maiden name of Ethel Stefana Stevens, Lady Drower had been fired by the romance of the Orient; between 1909 and 1927 she published 13 novels, and she was the author of two delectable books of travel."
+Before her scholarly activity, "Already under her maiden name of Ethel Stefana Stevens, Lady Drower had been inspired by the Orient.
+Between 1909 and 1927, she published 13 novels, and she was the author of two delectable books of travel."

-Drower died on 27 January 1972.
-She was survived by her daughter, Margaret "Peggy" Hackforth-Jones, and other family members.
+Ethel, Lady Drower died on 27 January 1972, aged 92.
+She was survived by her children, including daughter, Margaret "Peggy" Hackforth-Jones, and other family members.

 Awards and honors

 Drower received several honours for her scholarly contributions: